-Students in the dance minor hone the body as a skillful instrument for expression, communication and a heightened awareness of an embodied, human experience through the application of formal and improvisational dance techniques, choreographic processes, rehearsal and performance practices.
+Students in SLU's dance minor hone their bodies as skillful instruments for expression and communication.
+They heighten their awareness of an embodied human experience by applying formal and improvisational dance techniques, choreographic processes, rehearsal and performance practices.
 They also gain an understanding of the historical and cultural contexts of dance.

 With a curriculum that encourages connections between dance and other personal and professional pursuits, the minor investigates dance as a concert art form and personal practice.
-Students also explore dance’s potential applications to other disciplines, such as pre-health, psychology, theatre and music, physical and occupational therapy, health and exercise sciences, nutrition and dietetics, and athletic training, among others.
-Seeking such intersections nurtures critical thinking, which can lead to the development of novel perspectives that ignite creative thinking and innovation.
+Students also explore dance’s potential applications to other disciplines, such as medicine, psychology, theatre and music, physical and occupational therapy, health and exercise sciences, nutrition and dietetics, and athletic training.
+Seeking such intersections nurtures critical thinking, which can lead to developing novel perspectives that ignite creative thinking and innovation.

-Dance integrates mind, body, and spirit, which can teach students to think with their body as an intelligent source for learning, exploration and discovery.
-This education of the whole person can foster internal connections that sensitize students to a deeper understanding of themselves, their relationships to others and to their world as well as physical goals such as improved balance, strength, coordination and performance confidence.
-Dance enlivens the whole person towards living a life of integration, vitality, health and well-being.
-Therefore, dance is well suited to inform and support any track of study, worldview or personal goal.
+Dance integrates mind, body and spirit.
+This can teach students to treat their body as an intelligent source for learning, exploration and discovery.
+At the same time, SLU’s education of the whole person fosters internal connections that sensitize students to a deeper understanding of themselves, their relationships with others and their world.
+Physical benefits of dance include improved balance, strength, coordination and performance confidence, encouraging a life of integration, vitality, health and well-being.
+Therefore, the study of dance is well suited to inform and support any track of study, worldview or personal goal.

-Toward this aim, students are required to complete 23 credits total, comprised of eight credits in “dance foundations;” eight credits in “dance technique;” four credits in “dance study;” and three credits in a “related area of study.”
-The three dance foundations courses include a theatre and dance history course, an introduction to dance course that covers ballet, modern and jazz dance, and a choreography course.
-These three courses provide an opportunity for students to gain knowledge of essential dance styles, performance and choreography practices, and a general history of dance and theatre.
+Toward this aim, students must complete eight credits in dance foundations, eight credits in dance technique, four credits in dance study and three credits in a related area of study.
+The three dance foundations courses include a theatre and dance history course, an introduction to dance course covering ballet, modern and jazz dance, and a choreography course.
+These three courses allow students to gain knowledge of essential dance styles, performance and choreography practices, and the history of dance and theatre.

-Building on this, dance minors will take a further eight credits (four courses) of technique in ballet, jazz and modern dance forms.
-For their final three courses, students must choose from a selection of two courses in dance study and one course in a related area of study.
+Building on this, dance minors at SLU take a further eight credits (four courses) of technique in ballet, jazz and modern dance forms.
+For their final three courses, students must select two courses in dance study and one course in a related area of study.

-Additionally, students may petition to apply credit from related disciplines with approval of the coordinator as well as apply credit in dance study and a related area of study from dance courses offered at Saint Louis University’s Madrid campus, such as flamenco and Latin dance among others.
+Students may petition to apply credit from related disciplines to the minor with the approval of the coordinator, as well as apply credit in dance study and a related area of study from dance courses offered at Saint Louis University’s Madrid campus, such as flamenco and Latin dance, among others.